OVERVIEW

 Pythagorean Fragments

-Selections from the Doxographers, Fragments of Philolaus, Fragments of
+Selections from the Doxographers, Fragments of Philolaus, Fragments

 Archytas, Metaphysical and Political Fragments.
+(HTML; also in PDF: 204 kb)

 QUINTESSENTIAL